 Pamela Howard is a Director and Scenographer working primarily in opera and contemporary music theatre.
 Her practice encompasses large and small scale productions, in major opera houses and unloved and forgotten spaces.

-As with this piece, Pamela is often the initiator and creator of collaborative projects that unite artists from many countries through Art and Music.
+Pamela is often the initiator and creator of collaborative projects that unite artists from many countries through Art and Music.
 Author of What is Scenography? now in 7 languages, 3rd edition published 2019.
 Publishers Taylor and Francis

 Photo Roni Hall

 2022 A Unicorn for Joe “A Musical Fable”

 6-16 August 2022 “The Toledo Panorama” a music theatre workshop for World Stage Design, Calgary Canada

 October 2018 Leonard Bernstein “Sing God a Simple Song” was part of ‘Bernstein in Chichester Festival’, a one off performance devised by Pamela Howard and Carl Davis.
 Chapel of the Ascension, University of Chichester

 June 2017 Director/Scenographer Charlotte a Tri-Coloured Play with Music with Alon Nashman (Librettist/Performer) and Aleš Březina (Composer).
 Luminato Festival Toronto, World Stage Design Festival Taipei and International Tour 2018/19

 September 2016 Tonight at the Museum - Charlie Chaplin!
 Co-Director with Gillian Plowman, choreographer Chris Butler.
 Performed in the former Workhouse, London now the Cinema Museum.

 March 2016 Drawing Theatre - 6 works – an installation marking the opening of the Crab Drawing Studio Arts University Bournemouth.